New Airline Refund Rules: Do You Still Need Travel Insurance?

 Extra services not provided

-Passengers are entitled to a refund for the fee they paid for an extra service (Wi-Fi, seat selection, or in-flight entertainment) is not provided during the flight.
+Passengers are entitled to a refund for the fee they paid if an extra service (Wi-Fi, seat selection, or in-flight entertainment) is not provided during the flight.

 Refunds are only available under certain conditions.
 For example, passengers are entitled to a refund only if they “do not accept alternative transportation or travel credits offered” (DOT, 2024).
 The intent of the ordinance was to make the refund process more streamlined, although passengers should still be aware of the fine print of the policy.